-We conclude that MaaS with an integrator setting the cross-network prices leads to lower prices than under free competition.
+We can conclude that this subsection showed that MaaS with an integrator setting the crossnetwork prices leads to lower prices than under free competition.
 Travellers benefit, and demand for transport services will increase.
 The profits of transport providers may rise or fall depending on the parameters.
 Naturally, besides these pricing benefits, in reality we would also get benefits from the ease of use of MaaS and information provision, which would raise the demand for multimodal transport.
+But even with these extra benefits, the effects of the market structure should be pronounced.

-3.3 Analysis of the Platform model
+4.3 Analysis of the Platform model

-This section discusses the Platform model, in which the transport firms set the prices for the direct services s_i and for their parts of the cross-network services p_i and q_i .
+This section discusses the Platform model, in which the transport firms set the prices for the direct services $s_i$ and for their parts of the cross-network services $p_i$ and $q_i$ .
 The MaaS operator only offers a platform on which the cross-network services are sold, and unlike with the Integrator model there is no bundling of cross-network trips.
-The price for a cross-network trip is the sum of prices charged by the operators for using their links, while a fraction φ of the revenues remains with the MaaS operator.
+The price for a cross-network trip is the sum of prices charged by the operators for using their links, while a fraction $\phi$ of the revenues remains with the MaaS operator.
 Just like before, the operator maximises its own profits and competes in a Bertrand fashion.

-The Nash equilibria are presented in Appendix B in Table B.1, as they are even messier than the previous ones.
+The Nash equilibria are presented in Appendix B in Table B.1, as they are messier than the previous ones.
 Here, we will review the results.
 The prices of the direct services of the platform model are lower than with free competition, and so demand is higher.
 For cross-network services we see that prices are higher for the platform model compared to the reference model.